Joep Baartmans-van den Boogaart

 Johanna Lamberdina Maria "Joep" Baartmans-van den Boogaart (16 December 1939, Eindhoven – September 29, 2017) was a Dutch politician.
-She was a member of the Labour Party (pvdA).
+She was a member of the Labour Party (PvdA).

-She was a member of the municipal council of Boxmeer, a member of the States-Provincial as well as the States Deputed of the province of North Brabant, and also mayor ad int. of several municipalities in the province of North Brabant (Heusden, Schijndel, Son en Breugel, and Vught).
+She was a member of the municipal council of Boxmeer, a member of the Provincial Council of North Brabant and a member of the provincial executive.
+She also served as ad interim mayor of several municipalities in North Brabant: Heusden, Schijndel, Son en Breugel, and Vught.